 This is what my “testosterone blood panel” measured:

-- Testosterone is the principal male sex hormone and an anabolic steroid hormone from the androgen group.
-In mammals, testosterone is primarily secreted in the testes of males and the ovaries of females, although small amounts are also secreted by the adrenal glands.
+– Testosterone is the principal male sex hormone and an anabolic steroid hormone from the androgen group.
+In mammals, testosterone is primarily secreted in the testes of men and the ovaries of women, although small amounts are also secreted by the adrenal glands.

 – Free Testosterone is the form of testosterone that many specialists in the hormone world believe is the best way to test for testosterone activity because it is the active form of the hormone; it’s freely available in the blood, and thus able to actually “work” on your tissues.

-- Pregnenolone is often referred to as the “mother” or “ultimate” hormone because it is like a hormonal building block, given that it’s used to make other hormones such as DHEA, estrogen, progesterone and testosterone.
+– Pregnenolone is often called the “mother” or “ultimate” hormone because it is like a hormonal building block, given that it’s used to make other hormones such as DHEA, estrogen, progesterone and testosterone.

-- Estradiol is the predominant sex hormone present in females.
-It is also present in males, and, surprisingly, exists at a higher level because it is being constantly produced in men.
-In females it is only produced three out of 30 days of her cycle.
+– Estradiol is the main sex hormone present in women.
+It is also present in men, and, surprisingly, exists at a higher level because it is being constantly produced in men.
+In women it is only produced three out of 30 days of her cycle.
 Estradiol is produced in the gonads and by precursor hormones.
 Testosterone is converted by aromatization to estradiol, which, depending on the amount, can put men into androphase, the so-called male menopause.

 These hormones are measured in:

 So, that said, let’s take a look at the testosterone part of my blood panel.